cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 30 Sep 2019 08:00:00 +0000

-### 161: Listening to a Different Kind of Music
+## 161: Listening to a Different Kind of Music

 [rss](http://feelinggood.libsyn.com/161-listening-to-a-different-kind-of-music)

-<h3>Hearing the Music Behind the Words</h3> This podcast again features the music of two beloved colleagues we introduced last week, Brandon Vance, MD and Heather Clague MD.
+### Hearing the Music Behind the Words

+This podcast again features the music of two beloved colleagues we introduced last week, Brandon Vance, MD and Heather Clague MD.
 We will be listening to music again this week, but it will be, for the most part, a different kind of music—it’s the music behind the words when someone criticizes you.
 We will be focusing on the most challenging and important of the [Five Secrets of Effective Communication](https://feelinggood.com/wp-content/uploads/2017/04/the-five-secrets-v-1.pdf), the Disarming Technique.
 This week, Brandon and Heather will help Rhonda and David illustrate how to use this technique when you’re under the fire of criticism.
 But in addition, Brandon and Heather will also sing one more of their extremely beautiful and fun songs, appropriately entitled, “The Five Secrets!”
 When you use the Disarming Technique, you find the truth in a criticism, even if the criticism seems untrue, unfair, or exaggerated.
 This technique is based on [the Law of Opposites.](https://feelinggood.com/wp-content/uploads/2017/11/Law-of-Opposites.pdf) The essence of the Law of Opposites is that if you genuinely and immediately agree with the criticism that seems untrue, you will put the lie to it, and the critic will stop believing the criticism.
 This is a remarkable phenomenon that can be enormously helpful in conflicts with patients (if you're a therapist) as well as friends, colleagues, and loved ones.
 However, it is challenging, because you have to be able to really **listen** and "hear" the music behind the other person's words.
 If you use the Disarming Technique, or any of the Five Secrets, in a mechanical way, it will backfire.
 And I (David) have noticed that even trained mental health professionals can have a tremendous difficulties learning to use the Disarming Technique.
 Here's an example of POOR technique.
 Although this is a therapy example, it is equally valid for conflicts between friends and loved ones.